[Nos. 51136-5, 51196-9. En Banc. March 27, 1986.]

 rights of way.
 The defendants owned land abutting the

 Note from John Rasmussen:

 This is a Washington State precedential railroad right-of-way decision.

-There are two versions of Roeder (1986) on this website.
-This version has added emphasis to highlight the meaning of the words "right-of-way" in a railroad deed.
-A second version is unedited.
+There are two versions of Roeder v.
+BNSF (1986) on this website.
+This version is unedited.
+A second version has added emphasis to highlight the meaning of the words "right-of-way" in a railroad deed.

 Superior Court: The Superior Court for Whatcom

 Forrest, J., on November 19 and 7, 1984, quieted title in the

 Supreme Court: Holding that the original deed to the

 railroad conveyed an easement rather than a fee, that a

 "catchall" provision in a deed to the plaintiff's predecessor